 AP Model Option AP Behavior Wi-Fi 6 AP models Channel Plan Non-root APs are configured with Mesh ACS (Automatic Channel Selection).
 This allows the non-root AP to follow the channel and width of the uplink AP.
 The non-root AP scans channels to find the best path to a root AP.
 Preferred Root and Preferred Neighbor settings influence the path to the root AP.
 For APs that support 6 GHz, PSC Channel is an option.
 Because numerous channels are offered on the 6 GHz band, it is a best practice to configure the Preferred Scanning Channel (PSC) so that the amount of probing is kept to a minimum.
 Preferred channels function as primary channels at each channel width: 20, 40, 80, and 160 MHz.
-Note: Upon upgrade from earlier revisions, nonroot APs in a mesh network are converted to Mesh ACS to determine the best channel.

-Note: Path Minimum and Path Threshold are settings that refer to values in the Mesh Route Table.
-They are metric values determined by an algorithm that indicate when ACS scans for a better mesh point radio channel.

-The best route path algorithm includes elements such as hop count, data rates, RSSI, and loss rate.
-A perfect score is 1179.

-Wi-Fi 6 AP models Path Minimum The minimum root path metric value is used to evaluate the channel during the Mesh ACS scan process.
+Note: Upon upgrade from earlier revisions, non- root APs in a mesh network are converted to Mesh ACS to determine the best channel.
+Note: Path Minin are metric value: radio channel.
+The best route p perfect score is 1 num and Path Threshold are setting s determined by an algorithm that ath algorithm includes elements su 1179. gs that refer to values in the Mesh Route Table.
+They indicate when ACS scans for a better mesh point ich as hop count, data rates, RSSI, and loss rate.
+A Wi-Fi 6 AP models Path Minimum The minimum root path metric value is used to evaluate the channel during the Mesh ACS scan process.
 Only the mesh point with a root path metric less than the minimum root path is considered a candidate mesh point that can hop to the mesh point root.
 Valid values are 100-20000.
 Default value is 1000.
 The lower metric value indicates a better quality mesh link to the root.
 Wi-Fi 6 AP models Path Threshold The maximum root path metric value that determines when to evaluate the mesh point radio channel for a better path to the gateway.
 When the current path metric value exceeds this threshold, an ACS scan is triggered on the mesh point.
 Valid values are 800-65535.
 Default value is 1500.
 Setting this value below 1500 will result in more frequent channel scans.
 Wi-Fi 6 AP models Tolerance Period This is a buffer period (in seconds) between when the metric value exceeds the Path Threshold and the scan begins.
 Set the number of seconds to allow the root path metric to recover before a scan begins.
 Valid values are 10-600.
 Default value is 60.